JordanShurmer/results-viewer/README.md

 This repo contains the code for the results-viewing portion of our Senior Design project

+A map with the info overlayed.
+Showing trends through color or something similar.

 # Project Description

 Counties levy a tax on a home to pay for schools, libraries, roads, and many other things the community needs.
 The question is, does everyone pay their fair share?